taw00/howto/howto-setup-a-local-yum-dnf-repository.md

-== HowTo: Set up a local yum/dnf RPM repository
+# HowTo: Setup a Local YUM/DNF RPM Repository

-_Note: This document is a work in progress and simply notes for the moment._
+_Note: This document is a work in progress and simply scratch notes for the moment._

 1. Create a directory for the repository: Example, ~/repo